 Every year in the United States, more than 200,000 people are hospitalized from flu complications, and about 36,000 people die from flu related illnesses.
-There is a lot of information in the press lately about "bird flu" and "pandemic flu" that are new problems.
-However, what is more immediately important to you and your family is the regular seasonal flu that comes to the US and our community every winter.
+This year, Tuba City Regional Health Care Corporation (TCRHCC) has some very special services to help make it easier for you and your family to get a flu shot to protect yourself from influenza- these include the "Flu Shot Clinic" at the Tuba City hospital, and school based shots for students and staff.
 Read on to learn more about flu, and how to protect yourself this flu season.

 What is the "flu"?

 The "flu" is what we all call an infection caused by the influenza virus.
 This is usually an illness of the nose, throat and lungs.
 It comes every year to our communities usually from December to March.
 It can cause mild to severe illness, and at times can lead to death especially in people who are elderly, very young, or have other illnesses.
 The best way to prevent the flu is by getting a flu shot each fall.

 runny or stuffy nose

 stomach symptoms, such as nausea, vomiting, and diarrhea also can occur but are more common in children than adults

 The flu often feels different than a regular "common cold" because of the high fever and lots of body aches, especially the first two or three days.